transloadit/node-sdk/README.md

 * <code>params</code> - an object containing your template_id, notify_url, some steps that overwrite your Transloadit template and other params to control Transloadit behavior.
 * <code>fields</code> - an object of form fields to add to the request, to make use of in the assembly via [assembly variables](https://transloadit.com/docs#assembly-variables).

+### TransloaditClient.listAssemblies(params, cb)

+Retrieves an array of assemblies according to the given <code>params</code>.

+Valid params can be page, pagesize, type, fromdate and todate.
+Please consult the [Transloadit API docs](https://transloadit.com/docs/api-docs#retrieve-assembly-list) for details.

 ### TransloaditClient.assemblyStatus(assemblyId, cb)

 Retrieves the JSON status of the assembly identified by the given <code>assemblyId</code>.